opendroneid/wireshark-dissector/README.md

 Wireshark dissector plugin to parse and analyze captured Open Drone ID packets

+It currently only supports Wi-Fi Beacon, with changes on the way for Wi-Fi NAN and Bluetooth

 ### Guide

 1. Get Wireshark to sniff using "monitor mode".
 I had the most luck by doing the following: